I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndisenumeratefiltermodules.md

 <p> </p>

 ## -remarks
 <p>An NDIS miniport driver, protocol driver, or filter driver can call the
     <b>NdisEnumerateFilterModules</b> function to enumerate all the filters in a filter stack.</p>

-<p><b>NdisEnumerateFilterModules</b> returns the list of filter modules and filter intermediate drivers from
-    the top to the bottom of the driver stack.
-For example, if filter modules (F1 and F2) are attached to miniport adapter (M1) and if F2 is above F1,
-    <b>NdisEnumerateFilterModules</b> returns the list in the following order: F2, F1.
-If there is also a
-    filter intermediate driver (M2) that is bound to M1, if M2 is above F2, and if another filter (F3) is attached to M2,
-    <b>NdisEnumerateFilterModules</b> returns the filter list in the following order: F3, M2, F2, F1.</p>

-<p>An NDIS miniport driver, protocol driver, or filter driver can call the
-    <b>NdisEnumerateFilterModules</b> function to enumerate all the filters in a filter stack.</p>